3/6/07

 #5 No Home Warranty Insurance Kickbacks

-Even though it is illegal to receive a commission for selling insurance (unless you are a licensed insurance dealer), the Home Warranty companies have figured out a way to give agents and firms an "admin fee" of $60 to sell their goods.
+Even though it is illegal to receive a commission for selling insurance (unless you are a licensed insurance dealer), the Home Warranty companies have figured out a way to give agents and firms an “admin fee” of $60 to sell their goods.
 Why bother?
-We won't accept that commission as we feel that is illegal.
-Instead we will pass that "admin fee" to the buyer/seller.
+We won’t accept that commission as we feel that is illegal.
+Instead we will pass that “admin fee” to the buyer/seller.
 This might seem like a small amount, but the principle is what matters.
-Again we make our money on the commission, we don't need to upsell you a $400 policy just to make another $60.
+Again we make our money on the commission, we don’t need to upsell you to make another $60.

 #6 No Buyer Agent Bonuses/Bribes